Whole Foods Market Q2 profit surges 20%; raises forecast

 Whole Foods, which currently has 349 stores, said it recently signed 10 new leases averaging 35,700 sq.ft. in size.
 The stores currently are scheduled to open in fiscal year 2014 and beyond.

-Framingham, Mass. — Staples announced that Faisal Masud has been appointed executive VP, global e-commerce, effective May 20, 2013.
-In this newly created role, Masud will be responsible for leading online and digital growth.
+FRAMINGHAM, Mass. — Staples has appointed Faisal Masud as its new EVP of global e-commerce.
+In the newly created role, Masud will be responsible for leading online and digital growth.
 He will report to Demos Parneros, president of North American stores and online for Staples.

 Masud has more than a decade of digital experience, building end-to-end, global e-commerce solutions that have driven growth and improved the customer experience.
-He joins Staples from Groupon, Inc., where he was VP and general manager, responsible for managing Groupon Goods’ strategy and execution in over 35 countries, and directly managed all functions for his business unit, including merchandising, inventory, marketing, engineering and operations.
+He joins Staples from Groupon, Inc., where he was VP and GM, responsible for managing Groupon Goods’ strategy and execution in more than 35 countries, and directly managed all functions for his business unit, including merchandising, inventory, marketing, engineering and operations.

 Prior to joining Groupon, Masud was head of global shipping and cross-border trade for eBay-PayPal, where he designed and managed a global shipping platform, which made eBay’s marketplace selection available worldwide, and improved delivery experiences and cost.
 He also created a cross-border trade logistics solution, while leading large cross-functional teams driving shipping efficiency and increased volume.
-Previously, he was general manager, worldwide warehouse deals and global sourcing, with Amazon, where he led the development and implementation of a new retail storefront and managed the overall strategy for Amazon’s trade-in platform traffic generation, customer acquisition and pricing policy.
+Previously, he was GM of worldwide warehouse deals and global sourcing at Amazon, where he led the development and implementation of a new retail storefront and managed the overall strategy for Amazon’s trade-in platform traffic generation, customer acquisition and pricing policy.
 Masud has a bachelor of science degree in business administration from Southeastern University.